grayresearch/CX/CHARTER.md

 extensions, libraries, their hardware cores, requires routine, robust composition of multiple such extensions into one system.

-Over 2019-2022, the effort to define the *MVP* of new standards to enable practical composition of extensions grew to include CX multiplexing, uniform state context management, access control, etc., culminating in the [Draft Proposed RISC-V Composable Custom Extensions Specification](spec/spec.pdf) [(PDF)](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), which we propose as a basis / starting point for the TGs work.
+Over 2019-2022, the effort to define the *minimum viable product* of new standards to enable practical composition of extensions grew to include CX multiplexing, uniform state context management, access control, etc., culminating in the
+[Draft Proposed RISC-V Composable Custom Extensions Specification](spec/spec.pdf) [(PDF)](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), which we propose as a basis / starting point for the TGs work.